Growing service sector won't avert China slowdown

 "We think (services) will continue to play a bigger role in driving China's economic growth this year as the government is trying to rebalance the economy while letting the service industry to generate more employment," said Zhang Yiping, an economist at China Merchants Securities in Shenzhen.

-Finance Minister Lou Jiwei has said a healthy labour market was more important than reaching the government growth target.
+Finance Minister Lou Jiwei has said a healthy labor market was more important than reaching the government growth target.
 Employment is a priority for China's leaders, because it helps them maintain social stability.

 Both service-sector PMIs showed the rate of jobs growth increasing, while Tuesday's Markit/HSBC manufacturing PMI showed a fifth successive contraction in the employment sub-index.